 Moreover, it’s versatility and accessibility contribute to grasping the attention of buyers.
 With zippered doors and reinforced straps, your mind will be at ease, knowing the cover won’t tear up in strong gusts of wind.
 You will fall in love with its durability and efficacy to serve as a protective shield for your RV.

-The Pup-up Folding camper RV cover by Carver is a great snow resistant cover option for small RVs.
+The Pop-up camper RV cover by Antook is a great snow resistant cover option for small RVs.
 It boasts all the necessary features to help protect your camper against whatever nature can throw at it.

 The size of your cover is based on the measurements of your RV dimensions.
 The rightly-sized cover will fit firmly on the RV, and the buckles and straps allow further readjustments for an improved fit.
 Lock in all the mirrors and close the doors before you begin taking notes of your measurements.

-Typically, covers have enough fabric to cover awnings and other additions on your vehicle's sides, which ensures an easier installment.
+Typically, covers have enough fabric to cover awnings and other additions on your vehicle's sides, which ensures an easier instalment.

 Start by measuring the bumper-to-bumper length, and include any additions that exceed the bumpers, such as a ladder or an extra tire.
 You’ll also need to measure your RV's total height but do not measure from ground level because the covers have to be locked into place beneath the vehicle.